speaktosteve/speaktosteve.github.io/src/routes/deploying-a-nextjs-app-to-azure-static-web-apps/+page.md

 ![choose to create a new SWA via the  Azure portal]({base}/post-assets/1/1.png)

-On the first screen you will see an option to select GitHub as a deployment source, once selected enter the details of your new repository:
+On the first screen you will see an option to select GitHub as a deployment source, once selected enter the details of your new repository (and go through the auth flow if needed):

 ![deployment source option in the Azure portal]({base}/post-assets/1/2.png)